moneychien19/note-meta-blueprint-500-101/pixel-implementation.md

 # Technical Pixel Implementation

 # Introduction
 The Facebook pixel is a small piece of code on your website that functions as an analytics tool.
 It **measures the actions** people take on your website and **determine the effectiveness** of your advertising.
+It works across mobile and desktop web-based environments.
+>Pixel can't work on apps.

 When a customer visits your website, they leave clues based on their behavior.
 If you have the pixel installed, you can turn those key behaviors, also called signals of intent, into **conversions**.